Eidonko/CombinatorialMusic/README.md

 # CombinatorialMusic
-The idea is simple: I consider generation of permutations as a dynamic process in which a successor permutation p' is generated from an input permutation p.
+The idea is simple: I consider generation of permutations as a dynamic process in which a successor permutation _p_' is generated from an input permutation _p_.

 I take those orbits, I break them into three chunks, map each chunk to a note, and play the three notes together -- that's it.